"Coltrane seems to have the power to pull listeners right out of their chairs." - Zita Carno, Jazz Review 1959

 Blue Train is on a higher level than the saxophonist’s jam-session appearances.
 His only recording as a leader for Blue Note, Blue Train has Coltrane joined by the 19-year old trumpeter Lee Morgan, trombonist Curtis Fuller, pianist Kenny Drew, bassist Paul Chambers, and drummer Philly Joe Jones.
 Alfred Lion of Blue Note encouraged his musicians to record original material and he paid them to rehearse before making recordings.

-The work that these young musicians put into Blue Train is obvious throughout the set.
+The work that these young jazz musicians put into Blue Train is obvious throughout the set.
 Five of the six songs are Coltrane originals, and one cannot imagine the solos being on such a consistently high level if the players were seeing the music for the first time during the session.

 “Blue Train” is a minor blues which, after the theme is played, launches into a seven-chorus Coltrane solo filled with double-time lines, fresh ideas, and his distinctive tone.
 In 1957, Coltrane would not be mistaken for anyone else for he sounded nothing like Coleman Hawkins, Lester Young, Ben Webster, Dexter Gordon, Sonny Rollins or any of the other great tenors.
 Lee Morgan follows with a soulful and mature statement (touched a bit by Clifford Brown) which makes it very difficult to believe that he was still a teenager.
 Curtis Fuller, who built his own voice out of that of J.J.
 Johnson, holds his own as does the relaxed and boppish Kenny Drew and the thoughtful Paul Chambers during the bassist’s short spot before the closing melody of “Blue Train”.